-Ref.
-2 would heat up with time, as Jean-Marc Lévy-Leblond explains.
-Secondly, a moving body in free space would be hit by more or faster particles in the front than in the back; as a result, the body should be decelerated.
+However, Le Sage's proposal has a number of problems.
+First, the argument only works if the collisions are inelastic.
+(Why?)
+However, that would mean that all bodies would heat up with time, as Jean-Marc Lévy-Leblond explains.
+Secondly, a moving body Ref.
+2 in free space would be hit by more or faster particles in the front than in the back; as a result, the body should be decelerated.
 Finally, gravity would depend on size, but in a strange way.
 In particular, three bodies lying on a line should not produce shadows, as no such shadows are observed; but the naive model predicts such shadows.

 Despite all criticisms, the idea that gravity is due to particles has regularly resurfaced in physics research ever since.
 In the most recent version, the hypothetical particles are called gravitons.
-On the other hand, no such particles have never been observed.
+On the other hand, no such particles have ever been observed.
 We will understand the origin of gravitation in the final part of our mountain ascent.

-Challenge 399 ny For which bodies does gravity decrease as you approach them?
+For which bodies does gravity decrease as you approach them?
+Challenge 399 ny

 Could one put a satellite into orbit using a cannon?
-Does the answer depend on the Challenge 400 s direction in which one shoots?
+Does the answer depend on the direction in which one shoots?
+Challenge 400 s